jraslab/RNAseq-pipeline/README.md

 ### Any additional information and option descriptions can be found in the [Ballgown](https://www.bioconductor.org/packages/devel/bioc/manuals/ballgown/man/ballgown.pdf) and [R](https://www.r-project.org) documentations.

-Below is a set of commands that will load all the necessary packages that are necessary for

 This is an optional modification, but allows our plots to have nice color palette different from the default.
 This palette is taken from the aforementioned [Nature Protocol](https://www.nature.com/articles/nprot.2016.095).